BRADLEY HOUSE PARENT CHRISTMAS NEWSLETTER 2025

 Diary Dates

-Toddlers – Monday 20th January
+Toddlers – Monday 12th January 2026 4 pm-5 pm

-Preschool – Tuesday 21st January
+Preschool – Wednesday 14th January 2026

 Other information

-Lost and Found property
+Lost and Found Property

 Mobile Phones